SoulWithMae/CW-FreeShop/README.md

 # Free Shop

-Allow you to buy items for free.
-Work for both client and host.
+Allows you to buy items for free.
+Works for both client and host.

 # Usage